 - Never run down the battery to a point where it is completely dead

 - Never overcharge your batteries (and never over-discharge them, too)

 - Avoid pushing the battery too hard by discharging at a current higher than it’s rated

 - Don’t let batteries overheat

-- Store, charge and discharge them in fire proof LiPo safety bag, metal ammo box, or other fire proof container (it’s always worth investing the $10 in a explosion-proof LiPo bag or ammo can).
+- Store, charge and discharge them in a fireproof LiPo safety bag, metal ammo box, or other fireproof container.
+It’s always worth investing the $10 in an explosion-proof LiPo bag or ammo can.

 Learn more about how to care for LiPo batteries.